 A 3-pod 3D camera (3dMD Trio system) was used to take a 3D photograph of the teeth in occlusion with lip retractors in place.
-Digital photos were saved and are currently being analysed.
-Additional data could be included in future data releases.
-Flag variables in the dataset alert users to availability of 2D oral photos (fcph2dav and faph2dav) and 3D oral and facial photos (fcph3dav and faph3dav) for each participant.
+Digital photos were saved.
+Flag variables in the dataset alert users to availability of 2D oral photos (fcavail2d and faavail2d) and 3D oral and facial photos (fcavail3d and faavail3d) for each participant.